 Now, onto the next 12 editions.

-For this edition, we're joined by Frederike Kaltheuner, manager of the European AI Fund where we talk about shaping technology via policy, regulation, walled gardens and the role organizations such as the European AI Fund play.
+For this edition, we're joined by Frederike Kaltheuner, Director of the European AI Fund where we talk about shaping technology via policy, regulation, walled gardens and the role organizations such as the European AI Fund play.

 Lawrence - Hi today, we have the pleasure of talking with Frederike Kaltheuner.